LeonLouis/WP-Code-Snippets-Plugin/README.md

 # WP-Code-Snippets-Plugin
-A plugin that enables to create and showcase code snippets.
+A WordPress plugin where you can create code snippets for your website as a knowledge base that users can check and search for codes.